 High Paying & Recurring Commissions

 Many affiliate programs offer recurring commissions.
-So in addition to earning commission on the sale of a product(s), you also earn monthly recurring commissions on site memberships.
+So in addition to earning a commission on the sale of a product(s), you also earn monthly recurring commissions on-site memberships.
 These could be monthly billed memberships or yearly memberships.
 Any additional products sold are attributed to you as well.
 Pretty good deal, eh?

 High paying programs are often referred to as “Top Tier” and their products and services are in the hundreds of dollars.
 Therefore, you only need to make a few sales to make a lot of money.
 Keep in mind, there’s a longer conversion period with these but they can be very lucrative.

 For instance, I’m a premium member of Wealthy Affiliate.
 It’s an all in one platform that is crucial to anyone looking to build a successful online business.

 Within Wealthy Affiliate Premium, you are going to be more than equipped for efficiency, accuracy, content quality and beautiful content design.
 It offers a writing environment where you can create, manage, organize, and publish your content within ONE amazing platform.

 It also offers it’s members a recurring commission.
 The basic membership in WA is always free and gives you full access to two levels of training, Affiliate Bootcamp and Entrepreneur Certification.
 Free members also get free web hosting through SiteRubix and unlimited access to thousands of WordPress themes.
 As you can see below, for every referral that becomes a Premium member I start earning monthly and yearly commissions.